prometheus-community/windows_exporter/docs/collector.net.md

 ### `--collector.net.enabled`

 Comma-separated list of collectors to use.
 Defaults to all, if not specified.
+Supported values are: `metrics`, `nic_addresses`.

 ## Metrics